Skasselbard/NixOs-ClusterConfig/src/services/kubernetes/Readme.md

 - Cluster Access from the internet
   - you should be able to extend the NixOS config for that purpose though
 - Certificate management
+  - optional scripts to generate certificates are part of the cluster module
-  - you need to provide them on the machine but how they get there is up to you
+  - you need to provide certificates on each machine but how they get there is up to you
+  - in the examples the ``secret-service`` cluster module is used, however, this is a proof of concept implementation; use it at your own risk
 - Updates (for now)
   - you decide when the cluster is ready for an update
   - you have to rotate certificates for your self